 Pharmacists can arrange an emergency supply of medicines if you forget to renew your prescription or bring your medication on holiday, even if you don’t live in Cornwall.
 You can also order a prescription online.

 Around half the people who die at the coast slip, trip or fall into the water.
 If you see someone in trouble, call 999 or 112 and ask for the coastguard.

-If you spot someone in trouble and have something that floats or they can hold onto throw it to them.
-Don’t enter the water - too many people die trying to save others.
+If you spot someone in trouble and have something that floats, or they can hold onto, throw it to them.
+Don’t enter the water.
+Too many people die trying to save others.

 If you’ve been drinking alcohol, keep safe and don’t go in the water.

-The coasts of Cornwall are beautiful and wild – and there to be explored.
-Coastal walking is a very safe activity most of the time, but it’s important to be aware of the risks.
+The coasts of Cornwall are beautiful and wild, and there to be explored.
+Coastal walking is a very safe activity most of the time, but it is important to be aware of the risks.
 Slips and falls happen in all locations.
 It’s not just high cliff edges that are a risk.